Hill Samuel: History

 Hill Samuel & Co.
-Limited was created in 1965 by the merger of M. Samuel & Co. and Philip Hill, Higginson, Erlanger's Limited (the founders of which included Frédéric Émile d'Erlanger).
-On the 10 December 1969, Hill Samuel Australia Limited opened its doors in Sydney with a staff of three executives.
+Limited was created in 1965 by the merger of M. Samuel & Co. and Philip Hill, Higginson, Erlanger's Ltd. (the founders of which included Philip E. Hill (1873–1944), director and financial backer of Beecham Estates and Pills, Ltd., formed in May 1924; and Baron Frédéric Émile d'Erlanger).

+On 10 December 1969 Hill Samuel Australia Limited opened its doors in Sydney with a staff of three executives.
 Offering a range of financial services and products with the expertise and fame of its parent company, Hill Samuel Australia began to win significant mandates.
 Following a proposal to the Australian Federal Government in 1985, Macquarie Bank Limited was established in February of that year as part of the restructure of Hill Samuel Australia as an independent trading bank.
-These small steps have led Macquarie Bank to be one of the most successful diversified provider of financial products originating in Australia.
+Macquarie Bank became one of the most successful diversified providers of financial products originating in Australia.

 The bank decided to enter the UK securities market buying Wood MacKenzie, a stockbroker, in June 1984.

 Before the merger with TSB Group Plc., Hill Samuel's 1987 Pre-tax profits were primarily of consisted of merchant banking (50%); as well as investment management services (27%); employee benefit services (13%); and insurance (6%).

 In 1987, Hill Samuel had suspended trading in its shares on the London Stock Exchange amid signs that it would accept a merger bid from the Union Bank of Switzerland, as the two groups began takeover talks in July.
 However, by October of that year a final successful takeover bid was made by the TSB Group Plc., one of the United Kingdom's largest retail banks at the time.

 By 1995, the merger of TSB Group and Lloyds Bank led Hill Samuel to become a subsidiary of Lloyds TSB, now restructured and renamed as Lloyds Banking Group.